-How to choose the right technology to empower your team
+How to set up a GP practice: Start with the right technology to empower your team

-Behind every successful clinical practice is a great technology platform, but while the right technology can help your practice scale new heights, the wrong technology can be a source of endless frustration, not to mention a drain on time and resources.
+When you’re thinking about how to set up a GP practice, it pays to think about technology early on in the process.
+You can bet that behind every successful clinical practice is a great technology platform.
+By choosing the right technology for your practice, you can potentially scale new heights, while the wrong technology can be a source of endless frustration, draining both time and resources.

 Step 1: Identify your current needs

 Just like no two patients are the same, no two clinical practices have identical needs when it comes to technology.
-We all have different processes and priorities, and it’s important to determine exactly what yours are before you start shopping around.
+With different processes and priorities, it’s important to determine exactly what yours are before you start shopping around.

-- Are there any current gaps in your capabilities?
-For example, is your team relying on phone or Skype for virtual consultations?
-Perhaps your patients have told you that they would like to book appointments online, but you’re not set up for online bookings.
-The right technology can plug those holes, but first you have to know where they are.
+- Are there any current capability gaps?
+For instance, is your team relying on phone or Skype for virtual consultations?
+Perhaps your patients have told you they’d like to book appointments online, but you’re not set up for this.
+The right technology can help plug those holes and streamline your services, but first you have to know where they are.

 - How efficient are your workflows?
 Could they be improved by streamlining and reducing double handling of patient information?
-Maybe automation could speed things up and free up your team so they have more face-to-face time with patients.
+Maybe automation could speed things up, freeing up your team for more face-to-face time with patients.
 The right technology will speed things up where they could be faster, and avoid disrupting the flow where things are going smoothly.

 - How empowered does your team feel right now?
-Are clunky systems slowing them down?
-Are they struggling with burnout and would more flexible working options help with this?
-Talk to them and find out what they need to work effectively.
-Getting them involved from the start may help combat any resistance further down the track.
+Are clunky systems slowing your staff down?
+Are they struggling with burnout?
+Would more flexible working options help with this?
+Start a conversation with your team members to find out what they need to work effectively.
+Getting your staff involved early in the decision-making process may help combat any resistance further down the track.

-Once you have identified your technology needs, you will find it a lot easier to narrow down your options to find the solutions that will best help your team and patients.
+Once you’ve identified your technology needs, you’ll find it much easier to narrow down your options to find the best solution for your team and patients.

 Step 2: Determine your future needs

-Technology is a significant investment for any clinical practice.
-If you’re going to get long-term value from your investment, you need to choose technology that you can use both now and in the future.
+Technology is a significant investment for any GP practice.
+If you’re going to get long-term value from your investment, you need to choose technology that you can use both now and into the future.

-For example, do you need a solution that you can scale up and down as your practice grows, or is your team likely to stay the same for the foreseeable future?
-Cloud platforms are excellent for agile businesses that want the ability to increase or decrease capacity at the drop of a hat.
-If you are thinking of expanding into offering telehealth or other services, you will want to find a flexible solution that can be adapted to suit your future plans.
+Do you need a solution that you can scale up and down as your practice grows, or is your team likely to stay the same for the foreseeable future?
+Cloud platforms, for instance, are excellent for agile businesses that want the ability to increase or decrease capacity at the drop of a hat.
+If you’re thinking about expanding into offering telehealth or other services, it’s important to find a flexible solution that can be adapted to suit your future plans.

-Alternatively, if simplicity is what you’re after and your practice is not likely to change then you may want to avoid investing in technology with a lot of unnecessary features that you’re never going to use.
+Alternatively, if simplicity is what you’re after and your practice is unlikely to change, then don’t be tempted by something you don’t need.
+It’s best to avoid investing in technology with lots of unnecessary features that you won’t put to good use.